 shortwave spherical/plane BBA (λ1=0.3μm, λ2=2.4μm).

 In the case of clean snow, Eq.
 (9) is applied directly because the spectral reflectance is known at the arbitrary wavelength (see Eqs.
 (1), (5)).
 The imaginary part of ice refractive index is taken from the study of Warren and Brandt (1994) (see Appendix 2).
+To speed up the retrieval process, we have used the approximation of the ratio given by Eq.(9) for the shortwave spherical albedo using the following equation:

+rsλ1,λ2=a+bexp-dΔ+cexp-dγ, where d is expressed in microns.
+The coefficients are given in Table 3.

+Table 3.
+The coefficients for the parametrization of the broadband spherical albedo in terms of the effective diameter of grains.